user-none/KDocker/README.md

 ## Packages

-Snap and Flatpak both isolate applications and limit system access.
-Which has an impact on KDocker when packaged with these formats.
+Snap and Flatpak packages are available but due to design decisions surrounding the package systems, KDocker has reduced functionality when installed using either of these.

 ### Snap

-The KDocker snap is built with 'classic' confinement in order to have full functionality.
-This isn't ideal but building with 'strict' confinement will prevent KDocker form being able to launch other applications.
+Snap isolates applications and limits system access.
+In order to support application launching, the KDocker snap is built with 'classic' confinement.
+Otherwise, KDocker would not have access outside of it's isolation to start other applications.

 Snap discourages this level, but it is desirable to have full functionality.
 In the future, most likely, the confinement level will be changed to 'strict' when building the KDocker snap.
-At that time the application launching functionality will no longer work if using snap.
+At that time the application launching functionality will no longer work if using Snap.

 DBus auto start does not function because Snap does not currently support this with applications that use the session bus.
 Use the `--keep-running` option in